d3fc/d3fc/packages/d3fc-chart/README.md

 var multi = fc.seriesSvgMulti()
   .series([gridlines, area, line]);

-// the cartesian component, which uses d3fc-element for layout
+// the Cartesian component, which uses d3fc-element for layout
 // of the standard features of a chart (axes, labels, plot area) var chart = fc.chartSvgCartesian(
     d3.scaleLinear(),